Secure Payments

 The completed row.

-Simply repeat row 2 for 12 rows The stitch count should be 14 each row.
+Simply repeat row 2 for the next 12 rows.
+The stitch count should be 14 each row.

 Alternate the reading direction of the chart each row.